-Every child coming into the school is assessed by PM Benchmark to determine their reading level.
-Pupils are told which Reading Book colour to take from the library and pupils who need to be read with more frequently or require intervention are identified.
-Subsequent, regular PM assessments are used to determine whether a child’s decoding and comprehension skills are developed sufficiently to move onto the next level.
+Every child coming into the school assessed by PM Benchmark to determine their reading level.
+Pupils are told which Reading Book colour to take from the library.
+Pupils who need to be read with more frequently or require intervention are identified through further assessments such as Read Write Inc. Subsequent, regular PM assessments are used to determine whether a child’s decoding and comprehension skills are developed sufficiently to move onto the next level.

 At the end of each year, pupils are given an NFER test, which assesses them in a variety of reading skills.
 This data is stored centrally on the network for monitoring and used to inform planning for the subsequent year.

 Pupils who join Reigate Priory School having not passed the KS1 phonics screening, are assessed as working towards, are assessed below PM benchmark level 22 or are raised as a concern by their class teacher are assessed under Read Write Inc. These assessments take place half-termly and are analysed to ensure pupils receive phonics support at the correct level with a view to making rapid progress in their blending, phonic knowledge and reading speed.